What are astrological houses?

 Think of the 5th house as the fun astrological house.
 This is where creativity, pleasure, delight, and merriment lives, Monahan says.
 It also gives insight to your approach to sex and romance.

-According to Monahan, the 6th astrological house used to be associated with sickness and menial tasks.
+According to Monahan, the 6th house in astrology used to be associated with sickness and menial tasks.
 However, she says modern day astrology has rebranded this house to be about wellness and our day-to-day routines.

 The 8th house focuses on shared finances, taxes, investments, and debt.
 “Modern day astrology also associates intimacy with this area, and it makes sense as this is where you share your life with another,” Monahan adds.